flekschas/jupyter-scatter/docs/axes-legend-tooltip.md

 1. visual channel and property like `x`, `y`, `color`, `opacity`, or `size` (if the property is for visual encoding)
 2. name as specified by the column name in the bound DataFrame
 3. actual data value
-4. histogram of the data property
+4. histogram or treemap of the data property's distribution

 <div class="img tooltip-2"><div /></div>

 For numerical properties, the histogram is visualized as a bar chart.
-For categorical properties, the histogram is visualized as a horizontal stacked bar.
+For categorical properties, the histogram is visualized as a flat [treemap](https://en.wikipedia.org/wiki/Treemapping) where the rectangles represents the proportion of categories compared to the whole.
+Treemaps are useful in scenarios with a lot of categories as shown below.

+<div class="img tooltip-treemap"><div /></div>

 In both cases, the highlighted bar indicates how the hovered point compares to the other points.